| |

 • Duration: 6 hours | Cost: USD 70.00+ per person

-A Jeep Tour excursion makes for the perfect family adventure with admiring views, water-based activities, and delicious Mexican food.
-The adventure begins in San Miguel, close to the cruise terminal.
-Relax in the comfort of a Jeep Wrangler and drive to Punta Sur EcoPark on Cozumel’s southern tip.
+A Jeep Tour is a fun family outing with great views, water activities, and Mexican food.
+Starting in San Miguel, you’ll drive to Punta Sur EcoPark on Cozumel’s southern tip, in a Jeep Wrangler.

 • Duration: 1 hour to all day | Cost: USD 21.00+ per person

-The entrance fee includes swimming, a sea lion show, exotic flower gardens, a crocodile exhibit, and the use of umbrellas and chairs.
-However, additional fees are required for ziplining, tequila tasting, snorkel equipment rental, snub, spa treatments, and excursions at the Dolphin Discovery.
+Admission includes swimming, a sea lion show, gardens, a crocodile exhibit, and use of umbrellas and chairs.
+Extra fees apply for ziplining, tequila tasting, snorkeling gear, spa services, and Dolphin Discovery.

 • Duration: 4 hours to 4-1/2 hours Cost: USD 55.00+ for snorkeling, USD 75.00+ for diving